aichaos/rivescript-js/CONTRIBUTING.md

 requests (within a few days) and I may suggest some changes or improvements or alternatives.

-Some things that will increase the change that your pull request is accepted:
+Some things that will increase the chance that your pull request is accepted:

 * Follow the style guide at <http://www.rivescript.com/contributing>
 * Write a [good commit message](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).